Himanshu Sharma

 Himanshu Sharma is an Indian film writer and producer who works in Hindi cinema.
-He is most well known as the writer of the Tanu Weds Manu series (2011 & 2015) and Raanjhanaa (2013), all of which were considered highly successful domestically.
-His screenwriting for the films was generally received with praise.
+He is most well known as the writer of the Tanu Weds Manu series (2011 & 2015), for which he received two National FIlm Awards, and Raanjhanaa (2013), all of which were considered highly successful domestically.

 Early life and education

 Himanshu Sharma was born to Jiwan Sharma, a U.P.
 Tourism officer and Shama Sharma in Lucknow.
 Himanshu did his schooling from Spring dale College, Lucknow and later moved to Kirori Mal College, Delhi for higher education, where he started taking part in theatre.

 Personal life

 Himanshu has one younger sister and a brother, and he was in a relationship with Bollywood actress Swara Bhaskar.
 In January 2021, Himanshu married Kanika Dhillon.

 Career

 He started his career with NDTV as script writer for a health show.
 Subsequently, he moved to Mumbai to pursue his career in serials and movies.
 He wrote the script for many TV serials like Kkusum on Sony TV and Bhootwala on SAB TV.
 He made his film writing debut with the movie Strangers, with Nandana Sen and Jimmy Sheirgill, produced by Raj Kundra.
 He is a member of International Film And Television Club of AAFT.
 Himanshu Sharma is also part of Colour Yellow Productions, which co-produced Raanjhanaa and Tanu Weds Manu: Returns.